dfurtado/pyterrier/README.md

 application files in our current directory, without this option the CLI will create a directory with the same name of your application and create the files in there.

-That's it, you done! :metal:
+That's it, you done!

 By default, the application will run on the port 8000.
 Just open up your browser and go to http://localhost:8000

 To get a full description of the options available in the Pyterrier CLI you can use the `--help` option like so `pyterrier --help` and you should see the output below: